Preventing environmental damage

 The Environmental Liability Directive has been implemented in Finland by several statutes.
 The competent authority is determined in accordance with the act applicable in each specific case.
 This means that the competent authority may be the Centre for Economic Development, Transport and the Environment, Regional State Administrative Agency or Board for Gene Technology.

-So far, the provisions on preventing and remedying significant environmental damage under the Environmental Liability Directive have been applied in very few cases in Finland.
+So far the provisions on preventing and remedying significant environmental damages under the Environmental Liability Directive have been applied in very few cases in Finland:

 In spring 2021, the Commission issued Notice Guidelines concerning the concept of environmental damage in the Environmental Liability Directive.